RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	applying	baselines	after	a	virtual	machine	is brought	online	would	dramatically	delay	the	availability	of	the	new system	and	create	additional	work	and	processing	before	it	can	be used.
 This	would	negate	the	intended	goal	and	purposes	of	autoscaling.
  	B	is	incorrect	because	penetration	testing	would	not	be	done immediately	upon	new	systems	being	enabled	via	auto-scaling.
 Certainly	penetration	testing	against	the	image	before	it	is	created	and finalized	for	use	with	auto-scaling	is	desirable,	but	the	correct	time	is not	immediately	after	a	system	is	enabled.
  	C	is	incorrect	because	performing	baseline	applications	after	a	new virtual	machine	is	enabled	would	negate	the	benefits	and	speed	of auto-scaling,	and	with	the	use	of	an	image	for	all	new	systems,	it would	create	redundant	work	versus	a	baseline	application	before	the image	is	finalized.

-6. What	does	the	TLS	protocol	use	for	authentication	between	two	parties?
+### Question # 1 - 	What	does	the	TLS	protocol	use	for	authentication	between	two	parties?
 A.	Certificates
 B.	Tickets
 C.	Tokens